Projective curves and weak second-order logic: A bi-interpretability result

-It is well known that with the above definition we obtain a field with domain $L$ (or more precisely $L^{\text{points}}$) isomorphic to $K$.
+It is well-known that with the above definition we obtain a field with domain $L$ (or more precisely $L^{\text{points}}$) isomorphic to $K$.
 This proves point (1).

 So far we have shown that $K$ and $\naffVar K 1$ are mutually interpretable, but it remains to show that they are bi-interpretable, namely that the induced self-interpretations are definable.
 The definability of the self-interpretation of $K$ in itself is given by point (2) and is easy.
 The definability of the self-interpretation of $\naffVar K 1$ in itself follows from point (3) which is proved as follows.
 The idea is to use $L$ as the $x$-axis and $L'$ as the $y$-axis after fixing a definable bijection $\phi:L'\to L$ using a family of parallel lines.
 Given $p\in \affPoints K$ let $(x,z) \in L\times L'$ be such that $[0,x]\sim [z,p]$ and assign to $p$ the coordinates $(x, \phi(z)) \in L\times L$.
-This suffices. \end{proof}
+This defines a bijection $f:\affPoints K \to \pt L \times \pt L$ and it is easy to check that $f$ induces the required isomorphism. \end{proof}

 \begin{thm} Let $K$ be a field and let $n$ be a positive integer.
 Then the poset $\nVar K {\leq n}$ is bi-interpretable with $K$ (after fixing some parameters, see Remark \ref{rem:four points}). \end{thm}